Let’s face it: it’s been a long road, this pandemic. Are you powering on, or just crawling along as best you can?

 If you want to talk to a GP about having the AstraZeneca vaccine, InstantScripts doctors can help.

 Talk to an InstantScripts GP about your vaccine options.

 For further information read this information sheet available on the Department of Health website.

 You’ve probably lost count of the number of articles you’ve seen about COVID-19.
 We sure have.

 But not all information is good information.

-Make sure you source your information from trusted sites, such as the WHO or government websites.
+Make sure you source your information is from trusted sites, such as the World Health Organization (WHO) or government websites.
 Find out more about sorting fact from fiction.